surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 ## Async inflate

-A library also has async inflate support which could be uses for each controller.
+A library also has async inflate support which could be used for each controller.
 The implementation based on `AsyncViewHolder`.

 [Sample async inflate controller](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/async/AsyncInflateItemController.kt)